Lineage (Buddhism): Transmission to Japan

 Twenty-four different Zen lineages are recorded to be transmitted to Japan.
 Only three survived until today.
 Sōtō was transmitted to Japan by Dōgen, who travelled to China for Chan training in the 13th century.
 After receiving Dharma transmission in the Caodong school, he returned to Japan and established the lineage there, where it is called the Sōtō.

 The Linji school was also transmitted to Japan several times, where it is the Rinzai school.

-Jōdo Shinshū
+Pure Land Buddhism

+Unlike the other Buddhist lineages, Pure Land Buddhism does not maintain a strict linear line of succession based on direct master-disciple relationship.
+Instead, various Pure Land Buddhist authors have developed lists of important Pure Land masters who have been acknowledged throughout history as having furthered the Pure Land tradition either through new insights, or by spreading of the teachings.
+Such teachers rarely lived at the same time as other "patriarchs" in the list.
+Nevertheless, their writings and contributions are considered to form a single continuum of Pure Land teaching and practice.

+Chinese

+Chinese Buddhism commonly relies on the following list of Pure Land patriarchs: